-College students in our summer Little Island Fellowship paid program are assigned to a specific department of Little Island that aligns with their career goals, providing direct support to their team while receiving sustained mentorship from staff.
-For 2022, Fellowships are available in Education Programs, Employee Experience, Operations, and Events and Communications.
-Fellows participate in workshops focused on career readiness and wellness.
+College students in our summer Little Island Fellowship program are assigned to a specific department of Little Island that aligns with their career goals, providing direct support to their team while receiving sustained mentorship from staff.
+For 2022, Fellowships were available in Education Programs, Employee Experience, Operations, and Events and Communications.
+Throughout the program, Fellows participate in workshops focused on career readiness and wellness.

-Our new Usher Corps Program provides summer jobs for college students to go behind the scenes of The Amph, welcoming audiences into our performance spaces and assisting production operations as needed.
+Our new Usher Corps Program provides summer jobs for college students looking to build their hospitality skills and explore careers in the performing arts, welcoming audiences into our performance spaces and assisting production operations as needed.
 This opportunity gives our participants invaluable work skills as they learn and grow alongside a peer support network.